-Respondent Services through the Student Affairs Case Management Office provides resources, information, and referrals to students who have been charged with violating the Code of Student Conduct and face suspension or dismissal from the university.
+Respondent Services through the Office of Student Affairs Case Management provides resources, information, and referrals to students who have been charged with violating the Code of Student Conduct and face suspension or dismissal from the university.
 These charges can include sexual, behavioral or academic misconduct.
 The goal of this service is to ensure that students who are engaged in the conduct process are informed of campus resources and receive assistance with the coordination of services and referrals.

-Student Affairs Case Management Office
+Office of Student Affairs Case Management

 Services provided by the Student Affairs Case Managers include: